Raviteq/adrapid-api/source/includes/_orders.md

 ### Sending images

-Images can be sent as either a *URL*, raw binary data (ie. as standard "HTTP post"), or as a *base64-encoded* string.
+Images can be send as either a *URL*, raw binary data (ie. as standard "HTTP post"), or as a *base64-encoded* string.

 > All these color examples are valid: